slsdetectorgroup/slsDetectorPackage/README.md

 2. **Pip**: Install only the Python extension module, either by downloading the pre-built library from PyPI or by building the extension locally from source.
 Available only from v9.2.0 onwards.

 3. **Build from source**: Compile the entire package yourself, including both the C++ core and the Python bindings, for maximum control and customization.
 However, make sure that you have the dependencies installed.
-If installing using conda, conda will manage the dependencies.
+If installing using conda, conda will manage the [Dependencies](#31-dependencies).
 Avoid installing packages with pip and conda simultaneously.

 ### 1. Install pre-built binaries using conda (Recommended)
 Conda is not only useful to manage python environments but can also